NandiSchoots/personal-website-hugo-academic/content/authors/admin/_index.md

 title: Nandi Schoots
 email: ""
 ---
-I'm eager to find research questions that cut to the core of human understanding and hope to one day find natural laws that make highly specific predictions and apply in many contexts.
+I'm looking for research questions that cut to the core of human understanding and hope to one day find natural laws that make highly specific predictions and apply in many contexts.

 My object-level interests are all over the place and include: